Guinean mangroves: Location and description

 Guinean mangroves can be found: in the Saloum River and Casamance deltas in Senegal; in the lower Gambia River basin; much of the coast of Guinea-Bissau, including the Cacheu and Mansoa Rivers; across the border in northern Guinea; and much of the coast of Sierra Leone including the Sherbro River.
 Mangroves thrive on flat coastal inlets and estuaries where the ocean tides wash warm salt water high upriver, in this ecoregion as far as 100 km, for example in the Cacheu River of Guinea-Bissau.

 Flora

 The mangroves have a varied composition with Rhizophora, Laguncularia racemosa and Conocarpus erectus growing up to 10m tall among larger areas of Rhizophora and Avicennia.
 The tallest trees may be 40 m and form the equivalent of gallery forests along the creeks, the mudflats between the creeks having much shorter trees.
 The inland fringes of the forest are clad in grasses, ferns and salt-loving plants.
 However, the flora in the ecoregion is not as biodiverse as that of East African mangrove forests.

 Fauna

-Mangrove swamps are important feeding grounds for fish, birds and animals.
+Mangrove swamps are important feeding grounds for fish, birds and other animals.
 Marine wildlife includes oysters and shrimps.
 Mammals found here include the African manatee.
 Birds in these wet habitats include Goliath heron, purple heron, cattle egret, striated heron, western reef heron, greater flamingo, lesser flamingo, African spoonbill, and African sacred ibis.
 The forests also provide important habitat for migratory birds.